 In the 73 years since the company was founded, IKEA’s blue and yellow storefronts have achieved iconic status.
 Each year, the brand’s outlets receive over 770 million visits, spread across more than 300 locations, and with their innovative layouts, huge product ranges and welcoming atmosphere, it’s no surprise that even in our increasingly digital world, the stores remain at the very heart of the brand.

 Bricks, mortar and allen keys might be central to IKEA’s business, but this doesn’t mean that they haven’t embraced online.
-In addition to a thriving ecommerce site, the brand employs a wide range of digital marketing activities to generate visits to both its on- and offline stores, with Google Shopping a particularly important channel.
+In addition to a thriving ecommerce site, the brand employs a wide range of digital marketing activities to generate visits to both its on and offline stores, with Shopping Ads a particularly important channel.
 As return-on-ad-spend (ROAS) is one of the business’s key metrics, in June 2015, the marketing team at IKEA began exploring the potential of AdWords Store Visits reports to measure the performance of campaigns aimed at generating footfall to their retail outlets.

 AdWords’ Store Visits reports are available to a subset of advertisers with a significant number of physical retail outlets, who also drive a substantial number of online ad clicks (you can check with your AdWords representative to find out if you are eligible).
 The reports are created using aggregated, anonymous mobile location data, which AdWords uses to gauge the number of users who have both clicked on an advert and visited one of an advertiser’s stores.
 Because user privacy is of paramount concern, visits are not tied to individuals, but instead give a general indication of a campaign’s contribution to offline visits.